The decision to hold an appeal in person or by Teams will be made by the President, after considering:

 Currently, most appeals are heard using Teams, which has proved to be effective and efficient.

-You may request a Teams hearing at any time by emailing review@prsb.vic.gov.au (External link) (for example, if you have to self-isolate due to COVID, are on afternoon or night shift, on leave, or have caring commitments.)
+You may request a Teams hearing at any time by emailing review@prsb.vic.gov.au (External link) (for example, if you have to self-isolate due to illness, are on afternoon or night shift, on leave, or have caring commitments.)

 The PRSB Hearing Room is equipped for high quality Teams meetings.
 If you are required to make a last minute request to attend by Teams this can be facilitated without impacting the fairness of the appeal hearing.